Augusto-LJ/url-shortener/README.md

-# 🔗 Encurtador de URLs
+# 🔗 URL Shortener

-Uma aplicação web simples e funcional que permite encurtar links longos, gerando URLs curtas para fácil compartilhamento.
-Ideal para quem precisa organizar ou compartilhar links com praticidade e clareza.

-Ciclo de vida de desenvolvimento de software ([SDLC](https://aws.amazon.com/pt/what-is/sdlc/), ou Software Development Life Cycle) da aplicação:
+A simple and functional web application that allows you to shorten long links, generating short URLs for easy sharing.
+Ideal for anyone who needs to organize or share links with practicality and clarity.

+Software Development Life Cycle ([SDLC](https://aws.amazon.com/pt/what-is/sdlc/) of the application:
-- ✅ Planejamento
+- ✅ Planning
-- ✅ Projeto
+- ✅ Design
-- 🛠️ **Implementação  (em andamento)**
+- 🛠️ **Implementation (in progress)**
-- 🔜 Teste
+- 🔜 Testing
-- 🔜 Implantação
+- 🔜 Deployment
-- 🔜 Manutenção
+- 🔜 Maintenance

-O modelo de SDLC utilizado neste projeto é o **Ágil**.

-## 🚀 Tecnologias
+## 🚀 Technologies

 - **Backend**: ASP.NET Core 8
 - **Frontend**: Vue.js 3 + Vite
 - **ORM**: Entity Framework Core
-- **Banco de dados**: SQL Server (Developer local durante o desenvolvimento)
+- **Database**: SQL Server
 - **IDE**: Visual Studio
-- **Controle de versão**: Git + GitHub
+- **Version Control**: Git + GitHub
-- **Padrões**: RESTful API, Camadas (Controller, Service, Model)
+- **Standards**: RESTful API, Camadas (Controller, Service, Model)
-- **Gerenciamento de pacotes**:
+- **Package Management**:
   - Backend: NuGet
   - Frontend: npm
-- **Outros**: Axios (requisições HTTP no frontend), Tailwind CSS
+- **Others**: Axios (requisições HTTP no frontend), Tailwind CSS

-## 🎯 Funcionalidades (a serem desenvolvidas)
+## 🎯 Features (to be developed)

-- Geração de uma URL encurtada a partir de um link original
-- Redirecionamento da URL curta para a URL original
+- Generate a shortened URL from an original link
-- Armazenamento das URLs encurtadas em banco de dados
-- Página com formulário para encurtar URLs
-- Validação da URL digitada pelo usuário
+- Redirect the short URL to the original URL
+- Store shortened URLs in a database
+- Page with a form to shorten URLs
+- Validation of the URL entered by the user

-## 💻 Demonstração
+## 💻 Demo

-A preencher

-## 🛠️ Como vai funcionar o MVP?

-- O usuário acessa uma tela com um campo de input
-- O usuário insere uma URL longa no campo
-- Ao clicar em "Encurtar", a aplicação envia a URL para o backend
-- O backend retorna a URL encurtada ao usuário (ex: `https://meuencurtador.com/abc123`)
-- Quando alguém acessa `https://meuencurtador.com/abc123`, o sistema redireciona para a URL original
+To be filled in.

+## 🛠️ How will the MVP work?

+- The user accesses a screen with an input field
+- The user enters a long URL in the field
+- When clicking "Shorten", the app sends the URL to the backend
+- The backend returns the shortened URL to the user (e.g., https://myshortener.com/abc123)
+- When someone accesses https://myshortener.com/abc123, the system redirects to the original URL

-## 🔜 Futuras melhorias
+## 🔜 Future improvements

-- Autenticação e login de usuário
+- User authentication and login
-- Usuário pode visualizar suas URLs encurtadas favoritas
-- Possibilidade de deletar ou desativar URLs
-- Relatórios de cliques por URL (quantidade, data, etc)
-- Expiração automática de URLs (por data ou por número de acessos)
-- Integração com serviços externos (ex: APIs de analytics)
-- Área administrativa para gerenciamento de URLs
+- Users can view their favorite shortened URLs
+- Option to delete or deactivate URLs
+- Click reports per URL (count, date, etc.)
+- Automatic URL expiration (by date or number of accesses)